If you have no idea how to measure your communication activities, this article is for you.

 This includes an evaluation ‘taxonomy’ which lists and explains for each step of the process the key steps required, the metrics and milestones and the methods that should be considered.

-What do you think of it?
+What do you think of the AMEC framework?
 You’re welcome to comment below or Tweet me @AllthingsIC.

 Want to learn more about internal communication?